 In a spice grinder or blender, grind the cornmeal to make it slightly finer so the pancakes turn out hearty but not gritty.
 Mix the cornmeal, flour and baking powder in a bowl.
 Stir in the water and vanilla to incorporate into a batter.

-In another bowl, whisk the aquafaba until thick and foamy.
+In a stand mixer, whip the aquafaba and cream of tartar until thick and foamy.
 Fold into the batter.

 Pour about 1/3 cup of batter on the griddle.
 The top will bubble and dry.
 Flip after a minute or two and cook for another minute.
 Continue until all the batter is used up.
 Pancakes may be kept warm in an oven at 200oF until ready to serve.
 Serve with Maple Syrup.